Where to eat along Beaubien Street: our top picks in the neighbourhood

 Il Bazzali: a taste of Italy

 Chef and Tenor Davide Bazzali and his team offer you inspiring Italian cuisine with an international twist.
-Don't be surprised if the powerful voice of a tenor suddenly starts filling the restaurant!
+Don't be surprised if the powerful voice of a tenor suddenly starts filling the restaurant: it’s his specialty.

 285 Beaubien Street East